Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/Arena-Environment-Guide.md

 ## TL;DR

 From the `examples` folder, run `python play.py ../configs/competition/10-26-01.yaml` to get an understanding of how the `YAML` files configure the arenas for training.
-You will find a list of all usable objects you can add to an arena as well as the default and optional values for their parameters in [the definitions](ArenaObjectDefinitions.md).
-You will find below all the technical details to create more complex training configurations.
+You will find a list of all usable objects you can add to an arena as well as the default and optional values for their parameters in the [Arena Object Definitions](ArenaObjectDefinitions.md) guide.
+You will find below all the technical details to create more complex configurations.
+A background guide to using YAML is available [here](docs\Background-YAML.md).

 ## Introductions